xSegFaultx/FlowerClassifier/README.md

 The command line version is pretty much the same as the notebook version.
 The only difference is that the command line version allows users to customize their network structure, choose their own hyperparameters, etc.

 To build and train the network:
-* Run: `python train.py data_directory` data_directory is where the training, testing and validation datasets are located.
+* Run: `python train.py data_directory` "data_directory" is where the training, testing and validation datasets are located.
 Below are all the optional inputs.
   + `--save_dir` The directory you want to save the checkpoint file, default directory is checkpoints (type: String)
   + `--arch` Choose one of the pre-trained network.
 You can choose from vgg11, vgg13, vgg16, vgg19, densenet121, densenet161, densenet169, densenet201, default is vgg16 (type: string)
   + `--learning_rate` The learning rate of the neural network, default is 0.0012 (type: float)